dhis2/line-listing-app/README.md

 #### Configure Cypress tests to run only on certain versions

 Some tests may only be applicable to some supported versions of DHIS2 (DHIS2 officially supports the latest 3 released versions).
 For instance, if you add a feature to 2.42 that would not work on 2.41, then a test for that feature should only run on instances >=2.42, and should not run on instances <2.41.
 To configure a test to only run on certain versions, add a tag array as the first argument to the test's `describe` or `it`.
 You can add multiple tags to the array if that is relevant.
 Tags must be in the form of < <= > >= otherwise they will be ignored.
 In addition, the tags contain only the minor version, i.e., "41", not "2.41".
-Here are some tag examples, given a minimum supported version of 2.39:
+Here are some tag examples, given the minimum supported version of 2.39:

 ```
 it(['<40'], 'runs on 39 only', () => { test implementation })